-Authorized family members and/or guardians of CSHC-EC residents who are infected with a pandemic infectious disease, will receive frequent updates about resident and upon a change in the residents condition.
+Authorized family members and/or guardians of CSHC-EC residents who are infected with a pandemic infectious disease, will regularly receive updates about the resident and upon a change in the residents condition.

 During a pandemic, authorized family members and/or guardians of all CSHC-EC residents will receive an update on the number of infections (if any) and any deaths that have occurred in the facility.